pran-7-5/eco_style/README.md

 Clay glass.

-** non-stick teflon(very dangerous), aluminium, steel, stainless steel, copper, plastic, silicone, tin, ceramic, non stick Teflon utensils should be avoided, but why ? becasuse = metals have leaching properties, can enter central nervous system, aluminium and copper turns to Al2O3 and CuO. ceramic has paint.
+** non-stick teflon(very dangerous), aluminum, steel, stainless steel, copper, plastic, silicone, tin, ceramic, non stick Teflon utensils should be avoided, but why ? because = metals have leaching properties, can enter the central nervous system, aluminum and copper turn to Al2O3 and CuO. ceramic has paint.

 Packaging